 Carrier investigation estimates are based on current manpower figures and are subject to change as personnel are certified to conduct compliance investigations.
-FY 2019, the MCSU lost one full time carrier investigator.
-A reduction of approximately 25 carrier investigations (33%) is expected in FY 2020 compared to the FY 2019 goal.
-Currently, there are seven part time compliance investigators and no full time compliance investigators.
+Currently, there is one part time compliance investigator and no full time compliance investigators.
+It should be noted in FY 2020, there was one full time and six part time compliance investigators.
+The loss of these investigators has not been replaced as of the date of this report.